abdullahsaka/Supply_Chain_Forecasting/README.md

 This repository shows how I implemented different forecasting models on datasets.

+!!
+"One Hot Label Encoding.py" and "Preparation with External Drivers.py" files indicates how I modified the dataset by adding external drivers or handling categorical variables.
+They are independent of statistical and machine learning files.

 # Statistical_Forecast:

 I would like to show how to implement forecasting models starting from scratch as follows of: